 Aquaponics and Insect Control

-Running a successful Aquaponics system means being pesticide free because any poisons you spray will risk killing all your fish especially if the poisons drift onto the surface of the fish water.
+Running a successful Aquaponics system means being pesticide free because any poisons you spray will best online casinos for us players risk killing all your fish especially if the poisons drift onto the surface of the fish water.

 Whether you like it or not you will need to run your aquaponics system as a clean natural Eco-system.
 Which is good for your health and your bottom line especially as more consumers becoming aware of the quality of the food they want eat.
 This is fine in a small backyard aquaponics system with a mix of different crops, problems with insects are usually kept to a minimum.
 Using garlic and pepper sprays may offer slight relief but what about the larger commercial farm operation?

 How do commercial operators keep their crops from being destroyed by various plagues of insects without resorting to spraying poisons?